 When people search for you, what do they find?

-It’s important to do an internet search for the name of your program to find out what people will see.
+If you run a small business or a non-profit organization, it’s important to do an internet search for the name of your program to find out what people will see.
 You want them to find you.
 You’re hoping they won’t find anything that would be confusing or concerning related to you.

 So, you need to search for yourself and see what you find!
 Here’s what you’re looking for:

 - Placement of your listing: You are hoping your program comes up on the first page of search results.

 - If it doesn’t, be sure to claim your site, and re-write it to be sure it includes the keywords people would look for.
 Encourage other people to link to your page, as that increases its ranking in the search engine results.
 (But these should be real links from real people/groups who would refer to you.
 Don’t link farm.)

 - Notice what else appears above you.
 (If you have time someday, investigate those sites to see if you can puzzle out what they’ve included in their site that helps it rank higher than yours.)